zamazan4ik/awesome-pgo/article/article.md

 ### Cobol

-I am not joking - Cobol still matters.
+Yeah, I am not joking - Cobol still matters.
 This technlogy is even (kinda?) alive: [Cobol 2023](https://en.wikipedia.org/wiki/COBOL#COBOL_2023) edition was released!
 Unfortunately, regarding PGO the situation is sad - I didn't any Cobol compiler with PGO support.
 There is a [feature request](https://sourceforge.net/p/gnucobol/feature-requests/456/) in GnuCobol,

 TODO: check Cobol compilers and PGO support in them (lol?)